PoisotLab/ms_network_prediction/manuscript.md

 product of ecological and evolutionary mechanisms interacting across spatial, temporal and organisational scales.
 The interwoven nature of these processes imposes structure on biodiversity data which is invisible when examined only through the lens of a single scale.
-Machine learning methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif;
+Machine learning (ML) methods have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif;